 Multicultural Learning Center is a charter middle school in Los Angeles.
-The principal of Multicultural Learning Center is Toby Bornstein, who can be contacted at email@example.com.
-332 students go to Multicultural Learning Center and are mostly Unspecified; Hispanic; and Black, non-Hispanic.
-39% of the Multicultural Learning Center students are "limited in English proficiency."
-58% of the 332 students here have subsidized lunches.
+The principal of Multicultural Learning Center is Gayle Nadler and can be contacted at email@example.com.
+379 students attend Multicultural Learning Center and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+28% of the Multicultural Learning Center students are "limited in English proficiency."
+57% of the 379 students here have subsidized lunches.
 The ratio of students to teachers at Multicultural Learning Center is 18:1.
 John A. Sutter Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 - Video film production